randynobx/bloomtech-ds40-group-project/README.md

 ## Contributers

 This project is a collaboration between three members of the DS40 cohort in the Data Science program at Bloomtech.
-Below are summaries of each of our contributions.
+Below is a brief summary of each of our contributions.
+For more detail, please see [CONTRIBUTIONS.md](CONTRIBUTIONS.md).

 ### Chris Burrows
 - stuff